raenpayne/part-time-salaries/Quick-Start-Guide.md

 ### Installation
-If python isn't installed or you only have a version prior to 3.x you'll need to download a copy.
+If Python isn't installed or you only have a version prior to 3.x you'll need to download a copy.

 [Download python for windows here: ](https://www.python.org/downloads/windows/)https://www.python.org/downloads/windows/